Covariant Nothing Object

 , which implements List<Nothing>

-, so this way, EmptyList
+, therefore EmptyList

-is a subtype of all the lists.
+is a subtype of all lists.

 listOf